+MSM506: Stochastic Processes: Theory and Applications

-MSM 504.
-Theory of Prob. & Stoc.
-Proc I MSM 505.
-Theory of Prob. & Stoc.
-Proc II AEC 515.
-Microeconomic Theory CIS512.
-Advanced Topics in Information Systems AEC 520.
+AEC 515.
+Microeconomic Theory

+CIS512.
+Advanced Topics in Information Systems

+AEC 520.
 Adv.
+Causal Inference plus Machine Learning

+MSM 522.
+Optimization

+ECO 484.
+Intro to Math Stat & Econometrics

+MSM 542.
+Queuing Theory and Applications

+ECO 485.
+Intro to Econometrics

+CIS 511.
+Research Topics and Methods in IS

+ECO 487.
+Research in Applied Econometrics

+Preliminary Requirement:

-Causal Inference plus Machine Learning MSM 522.
-Optimization ECO 484.
-Intro to Math Stat & Econometrics MSM 542.
-Queuing Theory and Applications ECO 485.
-Intro to Econometrics CIS 511.
-Research Topics and Methods in IS ECO 487.
-Research in Applied Econometrics Preliminary Requirement: First-year IS PhD students will be required to demonstrate proficiency in the topics covered in a specific set of required classes as listed below: CIS 511.
-Research Topics and Methods in Information Systems MSM 504.
-Theory of Probability and Stochastic Processes I MSM 522.
+First-year Information Systems and Technology PhD students will be required to demonstrate proficiency in the topics covered in a specific set of required classes as listed below: CIS 511.
+Research Topics and Methods in Information Systems MSM506: Stochastic Processes: Theory and Applications MSM 522.
 Optimization AEC 515.
 Microeconomic Theory For these courses students need to obtain a 3.3 (B+) GPA average.
-First Year Paper: Each student must complete and pass a first year paper requirement, due by the end of the summer term (August 31st) of their first year.
-The student must identify two topics of interest in the area of research (business analytics, information systems, or operations).
+First Year Paper:

+Each student must complete and pass a first-year paper requirement, due by the end of the summer term (August 31st) of their first year.
+The student must identify a topic of interest in the area of research (business analytics, information systems, or operations).
 The topic must have the scope for original research.
 The student is expected to research the literature to find the state of the art in these areas and to properly place the problem in the context.
-Problem identification and some effort at originality is sufficient for the first year paper.
+Problem identification and some effort at originality is sufficient for the first-year paper.
 The work for the paper is to be done independently by the student, but the student may seek guidance and feedback from faculty.
 The student will present his/her work to a committee of IS Faculty, to be selected by the PhD Faculty Committee, that will grade the first-year paper using the PhD Standard Evaluation Grading.
-Second Year Paper: The Information Systems second year paper consists of students work on an individual research topic in conjunction with the faculty to write a research paper.
+Second Year Paper:

+The Information Systems and Technology second year paper consists of students work on an individual research topic in conjunction with the faculty to write a research paper.
 This paper is due by May 31st of the end of the second year.
 The student will present his/her work to a committee of IS Faculty, to be selected by the PhD Faculty Committee, that will evaluate the papers using the PhD Standard Evaluation Grading.
-Candidacy Qualifying Exam: The Information Systems Qualifying Exam is due by November 30th of the third year.
+Candidacy Qualifying Exam:

+The Information Systems and Technology Qualifying Exam is due by November 30th of the third year.
 This paper should be an original contribution to the literature in the specific major area and is usually a more in depth version of the paper used for the second year paper.
 The paper should be presented to the committee (formed before the second year paper) by January 15th that will evaluate the paper and presentation.

+Operations Management

-Operations Management Required Courses:
+Required Courses: